uqbar-project/wollok-sublime-linter/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to [wchecker](https://github.com/uqbar-project/wollok/wiki/WDK---Wollok-Development-Kit) which is the Wollok static code analyzer.
 It will be used with files that have the “wollok” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
 Before using this plugin, you must ensure that `wchecker` is installed on your system.
 To install `wchecker`, do the following: